unalignedcoder/auto-theme/README.md

 3) Open the file `Config.ps1` and modify the following variables as preferred:

  	![image](https://github.com/user-attachments/assets/b171dd32-3667-4107-b764-c993385c4bc0)

-	- `themeLight` and `themeDark` should be the names of your custom `.theme` files.
-	- `LightPath` and `$DarPath`should be the paths to your custom `.theme` files.
-Usually Windows saves them in `C:\Users\%username%\AppData\Local\Microsoft\Windows\Themes\`.
-	- `$UseFixedHours` should be set to `$true` if you want to use fixed hours for the theme change.
-If set to `$false`, the script will try to find the sunrise and sunset times for your location.
-When set to `$true`, the script will keep offline.
-	- `$LightThemeTime` and `$DarkThemeTime` should be set to the hours when you want the theme to change.
-If `$UseFixedHours` is set to `$true`, the script will change the theme at these hours.
-If `$UseFixedHours` is set to `$false`, these variables will be ignored.
-	- `$UseUserLoc` should be set to `$true` if the user provides the exact coordinates and timezone in the following variables.
-If set to `$false`, the script will try to find the location using System Location or the IP address.
-	- `$RandomFirst` should be set to `$true` if you want the script to randomize the first wallpaper shown after the theme has been changed.
-Windows, in fact, even when `shuffle=1`is indicated in the `.theme` file, always starts with the first alphabetical image in the list.
-If this is set to `$true`, the user should provide the paths to the wallpaper slideshow folders in the following variables.
-These should be the same as indicated in the `[Slideshow]` section of the `.theme` file.

 4) (optional) Run the script `Setup.ps1` to create the main scheduled task.
 The script will ask for system privileges if not run as admin, and then proceed to create the "Auto Theme" task.